usaid-cs/yesterday-i-learned/android.md

 - Assuming a reasonable goal of owning a phone for $0.50 per day, and you aim to use it for 2 years, the maximum cost (before tax) of such a phone is around $323, or, if you plan to keep it for 3 whole years, then around $484 (also the figure for if you intend to keep the same battery sealed for 3 years).
 In contrast, your phone (around $700) needs around 3.5 years to pay itself off, and the earliest you can get a new phone is: _March 2021_. **Repair your devices.**
 - Use [`monkey -p com.packagename 1`](https://stackoverflow.com/a/25398877/1558430) to launch an app without input.
 - Your particular device's fstab file is located at `/system/vendor/etc/fstab.qcom`.
 You can change your zram size there (if you enabled it).
-- If your device is _not_ encrypted, and you encounter "incorrect password/pin" after restoring from a NANDroid backup, [try this](https://android.gadgethacks.com/how-to/fix-wrong-pin-errors-after-restoring-nandroid-backup-0176446/) or just delete `/data/system/locksettings.db`, which says you should have a PIN.
+- If your device is _not_ encrypted, and you encounter "incorrect password/pin" after restoring from a NANDroid backup, [try this](https://android.gadgethacks.com/how-to/fix-wrong-pin-errors-after-restoring-nandroid-backup-0176446/) or [delete `/data/system/locksettings.db*`](https://forums.oneplus.com/threads/fix-wrong-pin-pattern-when-restoring-twrp-nandroid-backup.452384/) from a TWRP shell.
+Also worth deleting: `password.key` and `pattern.key`, if you use those.
 - To automate scrolling up a long list, use `while true; do input swipe 300 300 300 1500 100; done`.
 - During the Pixel 3 announcement, [Google did not mention "Android" a single time](https://bgr.com/2018/10/12/android-vs-fuchsia-pixel-3-event-no-android-mention/).
 - [Throwing a file into the "intent firewall" directory](https://android.stackexchange.com/questions/128053/removing-a-contact-from-direct-share-panel/160350#160350) instantly disables direct share, without the need for an xposed module.